exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

    </tbody>
 </table>

-This strategy is sometimes seen at lower taus but is not seen at higher taus.
+This strategy is sometimes seen at lower taus but not at higher taus.

 ### T6<span style="color:var(--palette-stroke-warning)">No</span><span style="color:#4665F0">C345</span>
 <table class="spqcey">